7 Perfect Spots for a Vermont Weekend Getaway

 Read our massive post on 25 Top Things to Do in Burlington to see all there is to do in the region.

-Where to Stay in Burlington: For those seeking Burlington Vermont getaways, we recommend either Hotel Vermont or the Made Inn Vermont B&B. There are also lots of great Lake Champlain rentals in and near Burlington, too!
+Where to Stay in Burlington: For those seeking Burlington Vermont getaways, we’ve written all about the best hotels and vacation rentals in Burlington, but we personally recommend either Hotel Vermont or the Made Inn Vermont B&B. There are also lots of great Lake Champlain rentals in and near Burlington, too!

 Manchester